 Easily communicate information about benefits and well-being to your employees

-Look no further than the Wellmark Marketing Toolkit, which gives you access to hundreds of marketing materials that help you start the conversation with your employees, including the following:
+Look no further than the Wellmark Marketing Toolkit Secure Site to get access to hundreds of marketing materials that help you start the conversation with your employees.
+Log in and search the material ID:

-- Preventive Medicine Flyer Secure Site: Help encourage employees to make an appointment for a preventive exam
+- Preventive Medicine Flyer (P-20152): Help encourage employees to make an appointment for a preventive exam.

-- Adult Health Maintenance Schedule Secure Site: Remind employees when they should be seeking certain types of preventive care based on their gender and age
+- Adult Health Maintenance Schedule (M-13211): Remind employees when they should be seeking certain types of preventive care based on their gender and age.

-- Feeling Better Should Be Easy Flyer Secure Site: Explain Wellmark’s Doctor On Demand® External Link virtual visit benefit to employees
+- Feeling Better Should Be Easy Flyer (M-2018439): Explain Wellmark’s Doctor On Demand® External Link virtual visit benefit to employees.

-- Mental Health and Virtual Visits Flyer Secure Site: Introduce the virtual mental health benefit from Doctor On Demand External Link
+- Mental Health and Virtual Visits Flyer (M-2020299): Introduce the virtual mental health benefit from Doctor On Demand.

-- COVID-19 Vaccine Member Flyer PDF File: Answer common questions your employees may have about the coronavirus vaccine
+- COVID-19 Vaccine Member Flyer (M-2021295): Answer common questions your employees may have about the coronavirus vaccine.

 Considering which benefits continue to make sense — and which ones don’t